aneely/ice-tre/README.md

 * An example of a valid URL is /vanilla_ice/1024/768/ffffff/
 * Note: the trailing slash is optional

+If you want to add more images, just drop a .png file with transparency into the images folder.
+Then use it in the URL arguments.

 ### Contribution guidelines ###

 * clone it